Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 - Kent State has played 10 games, with four wins against the spread.

-- The Golden Flashes have been favored by 13 points or more two times this season and covered the spread in one of them.
+- The Golden Flashes have covered the spread once this season when favored by 13 points or more (in two chances).

-- Kent State's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Kent State has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Kent State is 3-0 against the spread and 3-0 overall in games when it puts up more than 38.7 points.
+- When Kent State scores more than 38.7 points, it is 3-0 against the spread and 3-0 overall.

-- When Kent State piles up more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.
+- Kent State is 4-2 against the spread and 4-2 overall when the team churns out over 454.1 yards.

-- The Golden Flashes have eight giveaways this season, while the Zips have 11 takeaways .
+- The Golden Flashes have turned the ball over eight times this season, three fewer than the Zips have forced (11).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.